TylerCarberry/2048/README.md

 5. Survival Mode: 30 seconds.
 Combine tiles for more time
 6. XMode: Movable X tile that can't be combined
 7. Corner Mode: Immovable Blocks In Corners
-8. Crazy Mode: 5x5 grid, Corner, X, and Survival modes
+8. Speed Mode: Tiles appear every 2 seconds even if no move was made
+9. Crazy Mode: A 5x5 grid with every other mode enabled
-9. Custom Game: Customize everything about the game seen above
+10. Custom Game: Customize everything about the game seen above

 ## Autoplay